hypothermic/javacogs/README.md

 - Easy authentication with one-time setup
 - Built-in adaptive rate limiting
 - Handler library structure for ease of use
-- Support for Java 6 and up
+- Support for Java 6 and up (and Kotlin, of course!)
 - No external dependencies except for the JSON parser

 # Try it out